toAlice/toy-fridgerator/README.md

 ## materials

+two 8mm * 10mm hinges.
-six 5V 1A 30mm*30mm*5mm TECs and a 5V power supply.
+six 5V 1A 30mm*30mm*5mm TECs.
+a 5V power supply.
-three 30mm fans at lower front. four 40mm*10mm*5mm magnets. two 96mm*150mm vapor chambers. see `main.scad` for more details.
+four 30mm fans at lower front.
+four 40mm*10mm*5mm magnets.
+two 96mm*150mm vapor chambers.
+see `main.scad` for more details.

 ## note

 it's hot.
 its huge.
 its power hungry.
 i'm not building it.
-there's no guarantee it would work. don't try it at home or anyone else's home.
+there's no guarantee it would work.
+don't try it at home or anyone else's home.

 ## Screenshots